johnston9/shot-caller/TESTING.md

 ### Index Shots
 Description: Create any number of Series each containing a display of succesive images relating to a particular theme.<br>

-- Use Case: View the Index Shot's Series<br>
+- Use Case: View the Index Shot Series<br>

   1. Click Index Shots in the Home page menu.<br>
   2. The Index Shots page opens with the "Create Series" tab on top and all created Series displaying in Rows.<br>